 Q. Where should I apply spider killer?

-You can spot-spray a single bug, or treat your foundation, windows, doors, and other places spiders are likely to gather.
+You can spot-spray a single spider, or treat your foundation, windows, doors, and other places where arachnids gather, like cracks, crevices, and crawl spaces.

 Q. How can I prevent a recurrence of spiders?

 Treat the exterior of your home according to the manufacturer’s suggestions.
-The label should have a treatment interval listed, so adhere to it when you’re putting together your DIY pest control plan.
+The label usually has a treatment interval listed, so adhere to it when you’re putting together your DIY pest control plan.